| 7

 are actually the old, weathered asphalt roads, which are in

 surprisingly good shape.
+It's

 a hike we have done several times before, most recently in March